-During the reporting year the Association spent £19.6m (2017 - £8.7m) on building and purchasing houses (Note 12) of which £12.5m (2017 - £6.5m) was funded by grants received from the More Homes Division (East) of the Scottish Government.
-At the reporting date there are no Shared Equity units unsold.
+During the reporting year the Association spent \pm 13.4m (2018 - \pm 19.6m) on building and purchasing houses (Note 12) of which \pm 7.2m (2018 - \pm 12.5m) was funded by grants received from the More Homes Division (East) of the Scottish Government.

-The Association sold two Shared Ownership properties and one Right to Buy property.
-In the year the Association bought back four Shared Ownership properties and purchased 38 National Housing Trust (NHT) properties.
+The Association sold two Shared Ownership properties.
+In the year the Association bought back three Shared Ownership properties and purchased four National Housing Trust (NHT) properties.

-In the year ending 31 March 2019, it is expected that the Association will spend £19.6m on the development of new properties funded by £13.7m Housing Association Grant (HAG).
-This represents 100 units coming into management, 214 starting on-site and preparatory works for a further 405 units.
+In the year ending 31 March 2020, it is expected that the Association will spend £38.1m on the development of new properties funded by £29.9m Housing Association Grant (HAG).
+This represents 77 units coming into management, 180 starting on-site and preparatory works for a further 376 units.